WrathOfZek/Gameplay/README.md

 War is brewing across the continents, skirmishes between deity factions are a daily occurrence and clandestine operations are commonplace.

 Wrath Of Zek is a deity based PvP Server divided into a Evil, Neutral and Good team.
-The server is set in Classic EverQuest, with some elements from Luclin, with a max level of 50.
+The server is set in Classic EverQuest, with some elements from Luclin, with a max level of 50 at release but will be raise to 60 with the release of Kunark.

 ## Teams

-Teams are based on Sullon Zek deity teams which restrict players from trading, grouping or guilding with other teams.
+Teams are based on Sullon Zek deity teams which restrict players from grouping or guilding with other teams.
 Cross-teaming is not allowed and specific mechanics will be in place to try to restrict this.
 Cross-teaming will be a bannable offense.

 A trivial loot system based on threat generation and zone dominance will be implemented.
 Loot is also restricted to the team that killed the mob.